codemodify/TheFreeLicense/reamde.md

 # @Contributors :
 # ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~ ~~~~
 #
-# You can do whatever you please with this.
+# You are free to use this art project as you see fit.
-# If you manage to shoot yourself in the foot, create a support ticket.
+# There are no restrictions or obligations of any kind.
 #
 ```